 Women as Primary Agents of Language Transmission

 The quantitative findings showed moderate to strong agreement that women are key transmitters of indigenous languages within the family setting because they employ storytelling, laced with patience, consistency, and love in their approach (see, for example, Ndungo & Githinji, 2025; Ire, 2025).
-Interview participants repeatedly described themselves as “the first language tutor that the child meets”.
+This statement is further backed up by the qualitative data obtained from interviews with some of the respondents.
+Interviewed participants repeatedly described themselves as “the first language tutor that the child meets”.
 This emphasizes the role of mothers in determining linguistic identity from the early years of their children.
 One interviewee categorically stated:

 “Women are the emotional and linguistic anchors in the home.
 The child’s first worldview is shaped through the eyes of its mother’s language.”